verznet/OPTIMA/README.txt

 Options:
-- You can decide between using OPTIMA's original p-value-based function ("pvalue") and the Nagarajan et al. SOMA scoring function ("score").
+- You can decide between using OPTIMA's original p-value-based function ("pvalue") or the Nagarajan et al. SOMA scoring function ("score").
 - By choosing "allMaps" you will run the computation for the entire set of maps, and therefore do not need to specify the map index range.
 With "select", you must subsequently specify the range of map indexes to be processed (note that